 A lot of the best digital planners are actually free, although you might find that special features are only available on the premium version of these products.
 In general, though, if you’re looking for a simple planner to help manage your life, you shouldn’t need to pay up a huge sum of money for one of these services.

-The really comprehensive digital planners and organizers work seamlessly across computers and mobile devices, although you will find that some will only work on one platform.
+The really comprehensive digital planners and organizers work seamlessly across computers (opens in new tab) and mobile (opens in new tab) devices, although you will find that some will only work on one platform.
 If it’s important to you to have your to-do lists and schedule across your gadgets, make sure you opt for one that integrates with the devices you already have.
-Some tools, like 24me, aren’t available as a desktop program, but they make up for it by integrating with things like your smartwatch and smart speakers.
+Some tools, like 24me, aren’t available as a desktop program, but they make up for it by integrating with things like your smartwatch (opens in new tab) and smart speakers (opens in new tab).

 1. 24me: Best for organizing your daily diary